Prevention and Control

 Associate Director: Graham Colditz, MD, DrPH

-Program Co-Leaders: Sarah Gehlert, PhD, and Matthew Kreuter, PhD
+Program Co-Leaders: Sarah Gehlert, PhD, and Laura Bierut, MD

-The Prevention and Control Program includes 53 members from 11 different departments and three schools: Washington University School of Medicine, Washington University School of Social Work and Saint Louis University School of Public Health.
+The Prevention and Control Program includes 35 members from nine different departments and three schools: Washington University School of Medicine, Washington University School of Social Work and Saint Louis University School of Public Health.
 The program’s overarching goal is to develop and conduct research across the cancer continuum that is transdisciplinary in nature and translational in focus.

-Within the program, transdisciplinary research spans from cell to society to address key problems in cancer prevention and control, including disparities, communication, tobacco control and energy balance.
+Within the program, transdisciplinary research spans from cell to society to address key problems in cancer prevention and control, including disparities, tobacco control, energy balance and genetics.
 Translational research evaluates efforts to implement and disseminate evidence-based cancer control initiatives into clinical and public health practice as well as health policy.
 To achieve these goals, the Prevention and Control Program:

-- Provides scientific leadership that identifies and actively promotes opportunities for trandisciplinary and translational cancer prevention and control science
+- Provides scientific leadership that identifies and actively promotes opportunities for transdisciplinary and translational cancer prevention and control science

-- Recruits and supports new scientific talent with interests and experience in the two goal areas
+- Recruits and supports new scientific talent with interests and experience in transdisciplinary and translational areas

-- Assembles and supports transdisciplinary teams across the cancer center
+- Assembles and supports transdisciplinary teams across Siteman Cancer Center

-- Coordinates seminars, workshops and training sessions that help shape the research ideas and skills of cancer prevention and control researchers
+- Coordinates seminars, workshops and training sessions that help shape the research concepts and skills of cancer prevention and control conducted by researchers

-- Builds community partnerships to assure cancer center research is responsive to local needs, conducted in real world settings and accountable for timely translation of research into practice
+- Builds community partnerships to assure Siteman Cancer Center’s research is responsive to local community needs, NCI Objectives and is accountable for timely translation of research into practice

 Click on the name to see detailed information about the selected professional.